 GPS accuracy in 10k race: Garmin Forerunner 55 (left) and Coros Pace 2 (right)

-When it comes to running, picking up a GPS signal initially laboured on early runs and took a few minutes before locking on.
+When it comes to running, picking up a GPS signal initially labored on early runs and took a few minutes before locking on.

 The Forerunner 55 doesn't support the ability to upload or view maps to follow routes on the watch, but you can create those strategies simply on Garmin Connect and then sync them over.
 We've got a good explainer on how to set up PacePro on a Garmin watch.

-Other running focused features that are the estimated finish time, which lets you pick from a range distances (1k, 5k etc) and it'll work out based on your running history what time you should finish.
+Another running-focused feature is the estimated finish time, which lets you pick from a range of distances (1k, 5k, etc) and it'll work out based on your running history what time you should finish.
 It's quite a nice feature to have if you only have time to squeeze in a quick run and you can quickly see when you're likely to finish up that breezy 5k runout.

 You're also getting Garmin's daily suggested workouts and recovery advisor, which first debuted on the Forerunner 745.

 For beginners, these are nice features to offer more structure to your training and by in large offered reliable insights.
-The suggested recovery times didn't feel out of place in relation to runs we'd tracked and the intensity of those runs.
+The suggested recovery times didn't feel out of place about the runs we'd tracked and the intensity of those runs.